1. How do I apply for a passport?

 Yes.
 You may track the status of your application online in approximately 5-7 days from the date of the application (you will need to enter your first and last name, last four digits of your social security number and your birthdate) by visiting Travel.State.Gov.

 6. Do children or infants need passports?

-7. Can I renew my passport by mail?
+7. Can I apply for a passport by mail?

-Yes, you may renew by mail under the following circumstances:
+Yes, you may apply by mail under the following circumstances:

 8. For passport renewals for minors, what do I need to bring?

 You will need to bring the expired passport with an original or certified copy of their birth certificate, and both parents (if under the age of 16).
 Their social security number will also be needed on the application.

 9. What if my passport has been lost or stolen?

 Report the loss on Form DS-64 when you apply in person for a new passport.
 If you are traveling abroad, immediately report the loss to local police authorities and the nearest embassy or consulate.